clerickx/TheStage4Library/README.md

 Well then open the terminal where the file is and then mount the ROOT only to /mnt/gentoo then run mv stage4** /mnt/gentoo

+If you want the file to be saved in /mnt/gentoo exactly than please run the browser as root and set it to ask you where to save.

 ## Installation

 Mount root partition recommended /mnt/gentoo